Shelby Cooke said it best when he described what the Civil War meant to American History:

 Abraham Lincoln signs a bill that prohibits slavery in the District of Columbia

 New Orleans falls to the Union.
 This was a crippling blow to the Confederacy and any possibility of foreign intervention.

 The Battle of Antietam results in a draw but a Union strategic victory.
-At the time the Battle of Antietam was the bloodiest battle of the Civil War.
-By wars end it would be rank as the eight.
+At the time, the Battle of Antietam was the bloodiest battle of the Civil War.
+By the war's end, it would be rank as the eighth.

 In one of the most scrutinized moves of the Civil War, Abraham Lincoln suspends the writ of habeas corpus for individuals deemed guilty of "discouraging volunteer enlistments, resisting military drafts, or guilty of any disloyal practice offering comfort to Rebels."

 The Confederate Congress passes a bill exempting from army service anyone owning 20 or more slaves.

 The Battle of Fredericksburg results in another Confederate victory as Robert E Lee continues to bewilder the Union leaders.